GERD

 the case of gastro esophageal

-reflux disease, contents of
+reflux disease, contents of the stomach, including

-esophagus, causing painful burning sensation that often
+painful burning sensation that often damages the lining

-wheezing, chest pain (often similar to cardiac-related
+(often similar to cardiac-related pain), asthma, nausea

-(pertaining to the nose and sinuses), loss of tooth
+and other sinonasal symptoms (pertaining to the nose and

-enamel, bad breath and dysphagia (the feeling of food
+sinuses), loss of tooth enamel, bad breath and dysphagia

-stuck in the throat).
-In some instances, acid reflux can
+(the feeling of food stuck in the throat).
+In some

-also cause damage to the ears (otitis media) and vocal
+instances, acid reflux can also cause damage to the ears

-cords (cancer, hoarseness,
+(otitis media) and vocal cords (cancer, hoarseness, laryngitis

 Being able